Audio

 The kicker is that you can use any combination of internal, mini-plug and XLR inputs to record up to six channels of awesome sound at one time.
 Plus Roland has created the easiest way to set recording levels perfectly I’ve ever seen.

-Pros: great built-in mics and mi preamps, mini-plug and XLR inputs, six channel recording
+Pros: great built-in mics and mic preamps, mini-plug and XLR inputs, six channel recording

 Cons: bigger than hand-held recorders, you’ll want to read the manual to learn how to use all the features